Lordmau5/SanAndreasAP/README.md

 ## Roadmap

-- San Fierro and Las Venturas regions with their missions and side activities
+- Return to Los Santos missions and side activities
-- All checks in every region
+- Remaining checks for a 100% goal
-    - Collectibles
-    - Schools
-    - Submissions (Train, Quarry)
-    - Sidemissions (Zero, Heist)
 - More options for customizing seeds
 - Native support with Rainbomizer